SpacingBat3/WebCord/docs/Build.md

 ## Compile code and run app directly (without packaging).

-After you have installed all required `dependencies` and `devDependencies`, you can use the following command to incrementally transcompile WebCord's source code from TypeScript to JavaScript:
+After you have installed all required `dependencies` and `devDependencies`, you can use the following command to incrementally compile WebCord's source code from TypeScript to JavaScript:
 ```
 npm run build
 ```